Skip to content →

 • Triage is an optional status in Linear that makes it possible to review issues before accepting them and moving them to your team's backlog or cycles.

-We recommend using projects to manage work toward a specific deliverable.
-Project pages display all issues related to a project, project details, and graphs that show progress and project completion date ranges.
-Projects can be shared across multiple teams and organized under Roadmaps.
-The roadmap view shows you all projects across all your Linear teams.
+Projects group issues towards a specific, time-bound deliverable, like launching a new feature.
+Projects have their own pages in Linear that display all issues related to a project, project details, and graphs that show progress and project completion date ranges.
+Projects can be shared across multiple teams and organized under Roadmaps or Project views.

 Cycles are similar to sprints and prioritize a set of issues during a specific time period.
 Cycles are automated and repeating; you'll set a start date and duration for cycles, which will then repeat every N weeks.
 They specifically do not end in a release.
 Issues not completed during a cycle roll over to the next cycle and we display basic statistics around estimated workload and percentage completion.

-• My Issues is a curated view that shows you your assigned issues with the most relevant ones first, issues you've created, and ones you're subscribed to.
+• My Issues is a curated set of views that shows you your assigned issues with the most relevant ones first, issues you've created, and ones you're subscribed to.

 To build custom views, use filters on an existing view and then create a custom view from those parameters.
 You can also go to Views in the sidebar and create a custom view from scratch.